-- Limit damage from fires in buildings to the area of origin in 85% of incidents. - Evaluate new technologies and tactics in the suppression of building fires and adopt as applicable. - Evaluate the ability to maintain hazardous materials response capability while considering reduced funding from the Capital Region Council of Governments. - Complete high-rise firefighting preparation and hold multi-agency real-time exercise. - Institutionalize the formal incident 'after-action review' process to ensure lessons learned are communicated through all shifts and stations. - In conjunction with our partner agencies, create a Marine Operations guideline. - Reduce apparatus contact incidents to zero for the year. - Support ongoing efforts of the Information Technology Department to improve the department's use of GIS. - · Formalize research and development framework.
+- Limit damage from fires in buildings to the area of origin in 85% of incidents. - Evaluate new technologies and tactics in the suppression of building fires and adopt as applicable. - Evaluate the ability to maintain hazardous materials response capability while considering reduced funding from the Capital Region Council of Governments. - Complete high-rise firefighting preparation and hold multi-agency real-time exercise. - Institutionalize the formal incident 'after-action review' process to ensure lessons learned are communicated through all shifts and stations. - In conjunction with our partner agencies, create a Marine Operations guideline. - Reduce apparatus contact incidents to zero for the year. - Support ongoing efforts of the Information Technology Department to improve the department's use of GIS. - Formalize research and development framework. - Investigate methods to improve the Town's ISO rating including: - Recreate the building pre-plan program - Purchase and implement the emergency fire dispatch software program - Research grant funding to purchase to construct a training facility.